DeRozan’s late shot sends Spurs to 124-122 win over Wizards

+SAN ANTONIO (AP) — The San Antonio Spurs admitted it was tough trading Davis Bertans to Washington, and the subsequent circumstances surrounding his departure only made matters worse.

+The Spurs certainly had some seller’s remorse after Bertans’ play Saturday night, but San Antonio was happy to prevail over the Wizards.

-SAN ANTONIO (AP) — DeMar DeRozan scored 26 points, including the game-winning basket in heavy traffic in the final seconds, and the San Antonio Spurs beat the Washington Wizards 124-122 on Saturday night.
+DeMar DeRozan scored 26 points, including the game-winning basket in heavy traffic in the final seconds, and San Antonio beat Washington 124-122.

-Davis Bertans, traded from San Antonio to Washington in the offseason, made all five of his 3-point attempts and scored 23 points against his former team.
+Bertans, traded from San Antonio to Washington in the offseason, made all five of his 3-point attempts and scored 23 points against his former team.
+Spurs coach Gregg Popovich was grateful Bertans didn’t take the Wizards’ final shot.

+“I almost jumped out on the court,” Popovich said.
+“He had a great game.
+He was wonderful.
+He’s a super human being, a heck of a player.
+I’m actually happy for him.
+He was great.
+He was great.”

+Bertans was traded to clear cap space for Marcus Morris, who agreed to a two-year deal with San Antonio only to back out of the agreement and instead sign a one-year contract with New York.
+Having already dealt Bertans, the Spurs opted to sign Trey Lyles.

+“It was emotional a little bit,” Bertans said of his return.
+“I spent a lot of time here.
+As I see it, even though I got traded, there’s nothing but love for the Spurs and that’s mutual.”

+That love was evident in Popovich’s playful banter with Bertans on the court following the game and former Spurs general manager R.C.
+Buford’s long embrace with Bertans in the Wizards locker room.

-The Spurs recorded their 20th straight home victory over Washington with some late heroics.
+Bertans got to see the Spurs grind out a victory as an opponent for the first time in his four-year career.
+San Antonio recorded its 20th straight home victory over Washington with some late heroics.

 Using a screen by LaMarcus Aldridge near midcourt, DeRozan drove to the basket and spun in a layup between Rui Hachiumra and Thomas Bryant, putting the Spurs up with 5.5 second remaining.

+“I tell him all the time, I need you to take over at all times, not just when we really, really need it,” San Antonio point guard Dejounte Murray said.
+“But he did his thing tonight.
+None of us were shocked or surprised.
+That’s DeMar for you.”

 Bradley Beal attempted to force overtime with a driving layup, but Derrick White blocked his shot and grabbed the ball as the buzzer sounded.

+“Bottom line is, he didn’t get the call,” Washington coach Scott Brooks said, “but that’s basketball.
+You move on to the next game.
+We keep playing like this, we’re going to get the respect.”

 Aldridge led the Spurs with 27 points.
-Dejounte Murray had 10 points, 10 rebounds and four assists and Bryn Forbes added 16 points.
+Murray had 10 points, 10 rebounds and four assists and Bryn Forbes added 16 points.

 Beal had 25 points and Hachimura added 16 points for the Wizards.